frnkkkkk/frnkkkkk/README.md

 - 👀 I’m interested in almost everything
 - 🌱 I’m currently a computer science's student
 - 💞️ I’m looking to become the best version of myself
-- 📫 How to reach me: LinkedIn: Frangky Bryan Pieter
+- 📫 How to reach me: frnkyptr (LINE)

 <!---
 frnkkkkk/frnkkkkk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.